 Using cover crops has been documented to provide benefits with controlling soil erosion.
 Select the “Resources” button at the bottom of this page if you would like to read more about which cover crops can provide strong erosion control benefits.
 This portion of the Cover Crop Economic DST (Decision Support Tool) will help quantify potential cost savings.
 Please answer the following questions:

-Note to Rick — populate the name of the field and number of acres prior to asking the questions.
+Note to Rick — populate the name of the field and number of acres prior to asking the questions – same as on Tillage module..
 This information will be from the “Field and Farm” module values provided by the user.

 Questions